Businesses struggling to recruit labour

 Why do we monitor this indicator?

 Despite its economic success, there are many challenges.
-Businesses in Shetland are struggling to recruit due to a shortage of skilled labour.
-There is evidence of some rural depopulation and the population is ageing.
+Businesses in Shetland are struggling to recruit due to a shortage of skilled labour, with relatively low levels of inward migration and an ageing population demographic.

-The growing proportion of older people in the population is not necessarily a problem in itself; older people can and do make an enormously valuable contribution to the economy and their communities.
+The growing proportion of older people in our population is not necessarily a problem in itself, as older people can and do make an enormously valuable contribution to the economy and their communities.
 Where the population balance is older, however, it will tend to be harder to sustain services and the economy.

 Growing the working age population is a central aim of the Partnership and the restricted labour market means more needs to be done to attract and retain the working age population in Shetland for continued economic development.